Don’t miss these important dates for Alabama’s 2022 election - NewsBreak

 Don’t miss these important dates for Alabama’s 2022 election

-With elections in Alabama and across the nation next year, it’s important to know deadlines and dates so you can make sure that you are registered, go to your polling place on the correct day, and if you’re voting by absentee, you’ll need to know the deadline to apply for a ballot.Project aims to ID voting rights marchers of ‘Bloody Sunday’
+With elections in Alabama and across the nation next year, it’s important to know deadlines and dates so you can make sure that you are registered, go to your polling place on the correct day, and if you’re voting by absentee, you’ll need to know the deadline to apply for a ballot.UPDATE: Man in Custody.
+Crime scene blocked off at Bull Creek Apartments in Columbus

 Next year’s primary elections in Alabama will be held on May 24, 2022 .
 Other primary election dates, according to the Alabama Secretary of State’s website, include: